Janani0734/PROJECT-MEMOSOUL/README.md

 ---

 ## 👩‍💻 Current Status
-This project is part of my final-year B.Tech IT portfolio.
+This project is part of my final year B.Tech IT portfolio.
 Currently in the design and planning stage with structured documentation, UI wireframes, and AI model research underway.

 ---

 ## 🙌 Looking Ahead
-MemoSoul is more than just a project — it's a vision to help people hold onto moments that matter.
+MemoSoul is more than just a project, it's a vision to help people hold onto moments that matter.
 I aim to continue developing this as a scalable emotional AI product or even a future startup.

 ---